MCP Tools Reference

 Purpose

 Destructive operation.
-All nodes will be disconnected, and services will be deleted.
+All nodes must be removed before the network can be deleted.

 Input Schema